We all have an innate love for fighting no matter what age group we belong to.

 $108,539,911

-The film garnered three Academy Award nominations and was also recognized with nominations and awards from the BAFTA, Golden Globes, and Critics Choice associations.
+The film received three Academy Award nominations and drew accolades and nominations from leading organizations like the BAFTA, Golden Globes, and Critics Choice Awards.

 ActionCrimeThriller